TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 description: How to configure multiple datasources in Srping boot using YAML.
 ---

-In this example will see how to config two datasources on different environments (development, test, production) using a YAML config file.
+In this example we will see how to config two datasources on different environments (development, test, production) using a YAML config file.

 ## application.yml